-Navy Leader Calls Fired Carrier Captain ‘Naive’ Or ‘Stupid’
+Navy Leader Calls Fired Carrier Captain ‘naive’ Or ‘stupid’

 “It is the mission of the ship that matters,” he said.
 “You all know this, but in my view your Captain lost sight of this and he compromised critical information about your status intentionally to draw greater attention to your situation.”

-Modly relieved Crozier of command of the ship last week, saying he had lost confidence in him for having shown “extremely poor judgment” in widely distributing a letter pleading for an accelerated evacuation of the crew.
-The dismissal turned into a hot political issue, with Democrats saying Crozier was wrongly fired for defending his sailors, and President Donald Trump denouncing Crozier and backing Modly.
+Modly relieved Crozier of command of the ship last week, saying he had lost confidence in him for having shown “extremely poor judgment” in widely distributing the memo pleading for an accelerated evacuation of the crew.
+The dismissal quickly turned into a hot political issue, with Democrats saying Crozier was wrongly fired for defending his sailors, and Trump denouncing Crozier and backing Modly.

+U.S. officials said Navy leaders, including Adm.
+Mike Gilday, chief of naval operations, argued that an investigation should be done before taking action.
+The officials spoke on condition of anonymity to discuss internal deliberations.

 The Sunday comments by Modly added fuel to the political fire, with at least one member of Congress urging he be fired.